dmbarbour/glas/docs/GlasCLI.md

 ## Thoughts

+### Automatic Testing

+I wouldn't mind a `glas --test` operation for running all test programs (based on 'test-*' modules) either globally or locally.
+I do hesitate because the best solutions involve a lot of caching and remembering which forks lead to failure.
+I expect we'll get a user-defined `glas test` first, then integrate it as a built-in later.

 ### Debug Mode

 It is feasible for the glas executable to support debugging of an app.
 This could be expressed via annotations to build a special debug view.
 However, it is also feasible to build this debug view manually via metaprogramming, like a macro that explicitly rewrites the program.
 The latter option would move debugging logic from the glas command line executable into the module system, and is more to my preference.